 - Use a humidifier to help break up mucus, especially essential during winter months, when we experience drier conditions.

 If you have questions or concerns, you can always communicate with us through the Spruce app.
-On Spruce, you can videotape your child and send the videos safely through the app.
+You can videotape your child and send the videos safely through the Spruce app.
 You can also send and receive documents or message back and forth to your provider with this encrypted and HIPAA-compliant portal.

 All Growing Healthy Together patients should have received a link to download the app.
 If you haven’t, please text or email us for the link, and we’d be more than happy to share it with you!